-His work includes long collaborative relationships with the Berkshire Theater Group/Festival (27 productions), the Shakespeare Theatre of New Jersey (22 productions) and Burning Coal Theater (Raleigh, NC, 23 productions including work in London).
-Current and upcoming projects with these companies include The Goat or, Who is Sylvia? and Shrek The Musical (BTG), The Three Musketeers (STNJ), Far Away, and A Number in repertory (at CAM Raleigh), Iphigenia in Splott (at Capital Fringe/DC), The Container and Talley’s Folly (BCT).
+His work includes long collaborative relationships with the Berkshire Theater Group/Festival (29 productions), the Shakespeare Theatre of New Jersey (23 productions) and Burning Coal Theater (Raleigh, NC, 24 productions including work in London).
+Upcoming projects with these companies include The Goat or, Who is Sylvia? and Shrek The Musical (BTG), The Three Musketeers (STNJ), Far Away, and A Number in repertory (at CAM Raleigh), Iphigenia in Splott (at Capital Fringe/DC), The Container and Talley’s Folly (BCT).

 Additional regional credits include Shakespeare & Company, Theater at Monmouth, Barrington Stage Company, Berkshire Playwrights Lab, Theatreworks (Colorado Springs), Florida Studio Theatre, Spooky Action (Washington, DC), Merrimack Repertory Company, Portland Stage Company, Shakespeare Festival of St. Louis, Westport Playhouse, Yale Repertory Theatre, North Carolina Opera and the Lyric Opera of Kansas City, among many others.